stabilityprotocol/docs/docs/how_it_works/api.md

 > `stability_getValidatorList`

+Obtain the current validator set, showcasing the validators within the network.

+#

+> `stability_getActiveValidatorList`

-Obtain the current validator set, showcasing the active validators within the network.
+Obtain the current active validator set, showcasing the active validators within the network.

 #